Gifts and Donations

 Make a Gift

 To avoid misunderstandings, we ask that all prospective donors consult with the appropriate staff members before making arrangements to have gifts sent or delivered to Special Collections and University Archives.
-If you have a special donation situation or questions, please contact Steven Cox, Head of Special Collections and University Archives.
+If you have a special donation situation or questions, please contact Steven Cox, Team Lead of Special Collections and University Archives.
 View our Deed of Gift to learn more about the transfer of title and copyright to Special Collections & University Archives.

 Once accepted, all gifts are deemed the property of The University of Tennessee at Chattanooga.
 Special Collections and University Archives will determine whether the gift item should be added to its collections, used for exchange, or disposed of in accordance with our policies.
 In general, it is not usually our policy to retain duplicate copies of titles or items in poor physical condition.
 A gift copy may be used to replace a currently held volume in poor condition.